genestack/user-tutorials/source/tutorials/Getting_started/file-initialisation.rst

-choose `“Analysis of the intestinal microbiota of hybrid house mice reveals evolutionary divergence in a vertebrate hologenome”`_ experiment by Wang et al. Select one of the raw sequencing reads file called "FS01", right click on it, and select “Preprocessing” and “Trim Low Quality Bases” app.
+choose `“Analysis of the intestinal microbiota of hybrid house mice reveals evolutionary divergence in a vertebrate hologenome”`_ experiment by Wang et al. Select one of the raw sequencing reads file called "FS01", right click on it, and select Preprocessing and Trim Low Quality Bases app.
 This created a file “Trimmed FS01” that is not initialised yet.
-What is special about our system, is that you  **do not** **have to** start initialisation!
+What is special about our system, is that you do not have to start initialisation!
 In fact, you can use this file as input to applications for creating other files.

 |trim low quality bases app|